csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

-Anyone who’s ever had to pick up pre-paid train tickets before will know that you need to insert the debit/credit card you paid with into the machine, as well as providing a booking code—that the train company email to you—in order to have the tickets printed.
+Anyone who’s ever had to pick up pre-paid train tickets before will know that you need to insert the debit/credit card you paid with into the machine, as well as providing a booking code — that the train company email to you — in order to have the tickets printed.
 Time was really ticking; it just hit 1700 and the train was leaving in eight minutes.
 Naomi’s phone decided it would be the perfect time to play up and not fetch her email with the booking code in it, so